Authentic Lessons for 21st Century Learning

 Engage

-As students finish their photo analyses, use slides 5–9 and ask student groups to share their observations and inferences for each photograph with the whole class.
+As students finish their photo analyses, show the photos on slides 7–11 and ask student groups to share their observations and inferences for each photograph with the whole class.

 Explore